Effects unit: Other effects

 Envelope follower: An envelope follower activates an effect once a designated volume is reached.
-One effect that uses an envelope follower is the auto-wah, which produces a "wah" effect depending on how loud or soft the notes are being played.
+One effect that uses an envelope follower is the auto-wah, which produces a wah effect depending on how loud or soft the notes are being played.

 A Line 6 modeling amplifier shown from above.
 Note the various amplifier and speaker emulations selectable via the rotary knob on the left.

-Guitar amplifier modeling: Amplifier modeling is a digital effect that replicates the sound of various amplifiers, most often vintage tube amplifiers and famous brands of speaker cabinets (e.g., the Ampeg SVT 8x10" bass cabinet).
-Sophisticated modeling effects can simulate different types of speaker cabinets (e.g., the sound of an 8x10" cabinet) and miking techniques.
+Guitar amplifier modeling: Amplifier modeling is a digital effect that replicates the sound of various amplifiers, most often vintage tube amplifiers and famous brands of speaker cabinets.
+Sophisticated modeling effects can simulate different types of speaker cabinets (e.g., the sound of an 8x10 inch cabinet) and miking techniques.
 A rotary speaker simulator mimics the doppler and chorus effect sound of a vintage Leslie speaker system by replicating its volume and pitch modulations, overdrive capacity and phase shifts.

-Pitch correction/vocal effects: Pitch correction effects use signal-processing algorithms to re-tune faulty intonation in a vocalist's performance or create unusual vocoder-type vocal effects.
-One of the best known examples of this is Autotune, a software program and effect unit which can be used to both correct pitch (it moves a pitch to the nearest semitone), and add vocal effects.
-Some stompbox-style vocal pedals contain multiple effects, such as reverb and pitch correction.
+Pitch correction and related vocal effects: Pitch correction effects use signal-processing algorithms to re-tune faulty intonation in a vocalist's performance or create unusual vocoder-type vocal effects.
+One of the best known examples of this is Autotune, a software program and effect unit which can be used to both correct pitch and add vocal effects.

 Simulators: Simulators enable electric guitars to mimic the sound of other instruments such as acoustic guitar, electric bass and sitar.
 Pick up simulators used on guitars with single-coil pick ups replicate the sound of guitars with humbucker pick ups, or vice versa.
 A de-fretter is a bass guitar effect that simulates the sound of a fretless bass.
-The effect uses an envelope-controlled filter and voltage-controlled amplifier to "soften" a note's attack both in volume and timbre.
+The effect uses an envelope-controlled filter and voltage-controlled amplifier to soften a note's attack both in volume and timbre.

-Bitcrusher filters: Bitcrushers rely on conversion of the audio signal into a digital format (ADC) and the reduction of sound fidelity by utilising bit (and sometimes sample) rates low enough to cause significant colouration and filtering within the audible frequency range.
+Bitcrusher filters: Bitcrushers rely on an analog to digital conversion of the audio signal and the reduction of sound fidelity by utilizing bit depths and sample rates low enough to cause significant colouration and filtering within the audible frequency range.

 A Leslie rotary speaker in a clear plastic cabinet.
 Typically, the Leslie is housed in a wooden cabinet.